-Spider angiomas on the face are commonly seen in fair-skinned people.
+Spider angiomas on the face are commonly seen in fair-skinned people and may occur in children.
 In most people, there is no known cause, but people with cirrhosis often develop many spider angiomas, as do many women who are pregnant or who are using oral contraceptives.
 Spider angiomas are not present at birth.